top of page

 Location

 Our property is located in beautiful Paradise Valley, Montana.
 We're low in the valley, in the riparian zone along the Yellowstone River.
-We’ve got rich topsoil deposited by the river eons ago, which has been excellent for growing crops - something we’ve been doing on the property for nearly 14 years.
+We’ve got rich topsoil deposited by the river eons ago, which has been excellent for growing crops - something we’ve been doing on the property for over 15 years.
 We’ve also got lots of trees and shrubs that serve as critical windbreaks and habitat for pollinators and other beneficial species.

 IMG_2352.jpg